 • Supreme Court of the United States (May 1995)

 In Her Words ...

 “The world today does not lack for real problems to be solved and people to be served.
-For over twenty years, it’s been a great privilege to see CUA’s law students prepare here for lives spent solving and serving.
-I hope that students will always find here an education that teaches them how to do well, but also an education that challenges them to do good as well.”
+For twenty-five years, it’s been a great privilege to see CUA’s law students prepare here for lives spent solving and serving.
+I hope that students will always find here an education that teaches them how to do well, but also an education that challenges them to do good.”

 Office: 419 Law School

 Queens College (C.U.N.Y.)
 1987, Political Science and American Literature

 Areas of Expertise